MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/CodeCoveragePolicy.md

   comparison.

 - **Configuration:** Specify the configuration for which code coverage should be checked.
-Usually, one build compiles and tests just a single configuration (e.g., debug), which is defined by the build variable `$(BuildConfiguration)`.
-Thus, the default value should be suitable for most situations, esp. for multi-configuration builds that use *BuildConfiguration* as a multiplier.
-If you compile and test multiple configurations in a single build job, either specify a specific configuration here, or specify no value to check the aggregated code coverage of all configurations.
+Usually, one build compiles and tests just a single configuration (e.g., debug).
+Thus, the empty default value should be suitable for most situations.
+If you compile and test multiple configurations in a single build job or have a multi-configuration build, either specify a specific configuration, use the variable `$(BuildConfiguration)` (esp. for multi-config builds), or specify no value to check the aggregated code coverage of all configurations.

+  **Note:** If you configure this parameter, make sure its value matches the value of the _Build configuration_ parameter in the _Visual Studio Test_ task's _Reporting options_ section!
+Otherwise the policy will not pick up the generated code coverage values.

 - **Platform:** Specify the platform for which code coverage should be checked.
-Usually, one build compiles and tests just a single platform (e.g., any cpu), which is defined by the build variable `$(BuildPlatform)`.
-Thus, the default value should be suitable for most situations, esp. for multi-configuration builds that use *BuildPlatform* as a multiplier.
-If you compile and test multiple platforms in a single build job, either specify a specific platform here, or specify no value to check the aggregated code coverage of all platforms.
+Usually, one build compiles and tests just a single platform (e.g., any cpu).
+Thus, the empty default value should be suitable for most situations.
+If you compile and test multiple platforms in a single build job or have a multi-configuration build, either specify a specific platform, use the variable `$(BuildPlatform)` (esp. for multi-config builds), or specify no value to check the aggregated code coverage of all platforms.

+  **Note:** If you configure this parameter, make sure its value matches the value of the _Build platform_ parameter in the _Visual Studio Test_ task's _Reporting options_ section!
+Otherwise the policy will not pick up the generated code coverage values.